dotnet/interactive/docs/input-prompts.md

 Note that the `--input` option is specified more than once.

-For more information about usng .NET REPL, see the GitHub [project](https://github.com/jonsequitur/dotnet-repl) page.
+For more information about using .NET REPL, see the GitHub [project](https://github.com/jonsequitur/dotnet-repl) page.